The Monthly Efficiency Upgrade: The 60-Minute Ritual That Turns 3% Monthly Gains Into $14K–$21K in Annual Profit

 3% approach: 12 attempts, 78% success, cumulative 20–26% gain from successful ones

-Net: 3% monthly approach beats big swing approach in total growth AND requires 90% less effort.
+Net: the 3% monthly approach beats big swings in total growth and requires about 90% less effort.

 Pattern 4: The Measurement Gap